 Jenny Fatou Mbaye (Centre for Culture and the Creative Industries, City University of London) will provide an introduction to the topic in her keynote, followed by a discussion with Faisal M. Khan (curator, Akaliko Collective), Bryan Little (film director), Kamila Metwaly (music journalist, musician, curator, Savvy Contemporary) and Ali Gul Pir (rapper, satirist), moderated by Theresa Beyer (music and cultural journalist, Norient).

-In addition, Norient’s digital sound and media art gallery The Now in Sound celebrates its premiere with a walk-in installation and live music by Sarathy Korwar & the UPAJ Collective.
-On their latest album More Arriving (The Leaf Label), the singer-songwriter, tabla percussionist and drummer Korwar and his band unite classic Indian percussion, contemporary British jazz and electronics.
+In addition, Norient’s digital sound and media art gallery The Now in Sound celebrates its premiere with a walk-in installation and live music by Sarathy Korwar.
+On his latest album More Arriving (The Leaf Label), the singer-songwriter, tabla percussionist and drummer Korwar and his band unite classic Indian percussion, contemporary British jazz and electronics.
 Afterwards Felicia Chen aka Dis Fig clears a path through techno, rap, noise and percussive electronics.
 From Berghain’s Säule to Berlin Community Radio to festivals such as Unsound (Poland), Nyege Nyege (Uganda) and Wetware (China), the Berlin-based producer and DJ is at home in the global underground.